 Create a Wellness Culture, NOT a Program

 There are a variety of approaches to corporate or workplace wellness.
 A majority of them are focused on programs.
-Sadly, many of these programs do no accomplish the goal for which they were created.
+Sadly, many of these programs do not accomplish the goal for which they were created regardless of the industry.

 Workplace wellness usually takes one of these forms:

 Education focused programs

 Education focused programs with biometric screening

 Education focused programs with biometric screening and fitness/nutrition components